 Federal Reserve Board.
 The merger is subject to approval by the Federal Reserve Board pursuant to Sections 3 and 4 of the Bank Holding Company Act of 1956, as amended.
-We expect to file the required application with the Federal Reserve Board promptly.
+We have filed the required application with the Federal Reserve Board.